ivanov/scat/README.md

 # Schrödinger's cat

-`scat` is a `cat` clone which, for every line in the files passed to it, has roughly a 50/50 chance -of printing that line.
+`scat` is a `cat` clone which, for every line in the files passed to it, has roughly a 50/50 chance of printing that line.
 Oh, and it has kind of a crappy name...

 ## Features